 NYU Cyber Fellows

-Students who wish to enroll in this exclusive master’s degree will participate in a part-time program of 10 courses from a recommended curriculum to be completed in 2-3 years.
-After graduation, students will have access to updated course materials for 5 years.
+Students who wish to enroll in this exclusive master’s degree will participate in a part-time or full-time program of 10 courses from a recommended curriculum, which can be completed in as little as one year.
+After graduation, students will have access to updated course materials.

-The next Cyber Fellows Cohort is scheduled to begin Spring 2020.
-Deadline to apply is extended to December 15, 2019.
+The next NYU Cyber Fellows Cohort is scheduled to begin soon.
+Apply now!

 as on-campus, with more